 - Canyons School District (located in southeast Salt Lake County, Utah) was formed by the will of the people in Cottonwood Heights, Sandy, Draper, Midvale, and Alta in a November 2007 referendum vote and began operations on July 1, 2009.
-The fiscal year ended June 30, 2015 was the District's sixth fiscal year.
-The District has 33,676 students and operates 42 traditional schools and 4 special program schools. - The District issued \$42.0 million of general obligation school building bonds during 2015. - As of the close of the current year, the District's governmental funds reported combined ending fund balances of \$211.0 million, an increase of \$15.8 million.
-Most of this year's change is due to an increase of \$15.6 million in the Capital Outlay Fund due to the issuance of \$42.0 million in general obligation bonds plus \$6.2 million bond issuance premium.
-The bonds will be used to finance the rebuild of Midvale Middle School as well as other planned projects. - At the end of the current year, unassigned fund balance for the General Fund was \$20.3 million or 9.1% of General Fund expenditures. - Actual revenues were \$2.1 million less than budgeted for the General Fund and actual expenditures were \$6.7 million less than the amount budgeted for the fund. - The District implemented new accounting and reporting standards for pensions resulting in a restatement of net position in the government-wide financial statements.
-The District now recognizes a liability for its proportionate share of unfunded obligations of defined pension plans administered by the Utah Retirement Systems (URS).
+The fiscal year ended June 30, 2016 was the District's seventh fiscal year.
+The District has 33,899 students and operates 42 traditional schools and 5 special program schools. - The District retired \$16.0 million of general obligation school building bonds during 2016. - As of the close of the current year, the District's governmental funds reported combined ending fund balances of \$188.5 million, a decrease of \$22.6 million.
+The entire decrease is in the Capital Outlay Fund due to disbursements for planned construction projects.
+The construction projects are the rebuild of Midvale Middle School, the rebuild of Butler Elementary, and the rebuild of Alta View Elementary. - At the end of the current year, unassigned fund balance for the General Fund was \$20.6 million or 8.6% of General Fund expenditures. - Actual revenues were \$1.5 million more than budgeted for the General Fund and actual expenditures were \$3.0 million less than the amount budgeted for the fund.